codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/examples.md

 They take a pointer to gin 'Context' which is a simplified way of using the ResponseWriter and request pointer from standard lib.

 Gin context includes convenient helpers such as `c.JSON` which makes rendering JSON responses very simple.
+It will automatically set a json content-type header.

 ```go
 func myHandler(c *gin.Context) {